 Micro-influencers are social influencers that have an audience of about 10,000 to 100,000 followers.
 These influencers hit the sweet-spot between mass-market, affordability (for your media budget), and having a niche following which would resonate with your consumer personas.
 Find influencers with values that are compatible to your brand's, and re-use and re-purpose content created on your channels to better engage your customers.

-However, do your homework and due diligence before hiring an influencer to ensure that their followers are real, engaged, and within your target demographic.
+However, do your homework and due diligence before hiring an influencer to ensure that their followers are real, engaged, and within your target demographic because some influencers hire a company to buy Instagram followers.
 With Instagram recently announcing banning "likes" on Instagram, it is important that brands look beyond vanity metrics for true engagement.

 According to Facebook, the engagement on live videos is now over 3X higher than on previously recorded videos.
 It helps brands connect with audience on a human level, and it enables the audience to participate, which consequently enhances the engagement level.
 The biggest advantage of using live videos is that it forms a community of viewers.
 Brands such as Tesla and Airbnb are already using live video as their marketing tools.

 To stand out in 2020, streaming live videos could be a unique way for small businesses to thrive and find their niche audience.

 In conclusion, social media trends in 2020 will redefine the way businesses build their marketing strategies to increase brand awareness and get more ROI.

 So, what are your social media marketing strategies?